Methods

 geogrid.hexbin({step:30})

-Assign lines to a grid and compute weighted sums per cell.
+Assign lines (LineString or MultiLineString) to a grid and compute weighted sums per cell.

-Assign lines to a grid and compute weighted sums per cell.
+Assign lines (LineString or MultiLineString) to a grid and compute weighted sums per cell.
+MultiLineStrings are treated as a single feature for count and proportional distribution.

 - Source: